clo4/datapacks/afk/README.md

 **Added in version 1.0**

-This funcitoen tag is executed as the player that has stopped being AFK when their `afk` tag is removed.
+This function tag is executed as the player that has stopped being AFK when their `afk` tag is removed.
 This is guaranteed to be called after the `afk` tag has been removed, and before the player's `afk.ticks` value has been reset to 0.